nikolausdavid/DataAnalytics/README.md

 # Stock Trend Compass

+Stock Trending Overview of a given stock range

 Graphical and numerical overview for analysing past stock data from a chosen stock range (e.g. S&P500) The y-Axis